kyma-incubator/compass/docs/provisioner/08-02-provisioning-gardener.md

       }
       ```

-      A successful call returns the ID of the provisioning operation:
+      A successful call returns the operation status:

       ```graphql
       {